-Overshadowed by New York’s other big cathedral, St. John the Divine is an impressive monument to God, worthy of the trip to Morningside Heights.
+Overshadowed by New York’s other big cathedral, the Cathedral of St. John the Divine is an impressive monument to God, worthy of the trip to Morningside Heights.

 Beautiful stained glass illuminates the 124 foot high columns that lead up to the ceiling.